bitfalt/QuickPay/README.md

 ### Network Switching

 - Use the network dropdown in the header or wallet page
-- Switch between Local, Fuji Testnet, and Mainnet
+- Fuji Testnet is loaded by default; you can switch to Mainnet (and to Local if you customize the config)
 - Your wallet persists across network switches

 ### Getting Testnet AVAX